-Before and during law school, Alyssa completed several assignments in the Correctional Service of Canada’s Corporate Services sector.
-She graduated With Distinction from the International Relations program at the University of Toronto, where she was the recipient of the Clifton Graham Roberts Admission Award and the Richard Iorweth Thorman Award for International Study.
-During her undergraduate degree, Alyssa also spent a year studying at the Institut d’Études Politiques de Paris (Sciences Po Paris).
+Prior to and during her legal studies, Alyssa worked at the Correctional Service of Canada’s national headquarters, assisting with the implementation of several major policy initiatives in its Corporate Services sector.
+She completed her undergraduate degree at the University of Toronto, graduating With Distinction from the International Relations program in 2013.
+During her undergraduate studies, Alyssa also spent a year studying at the Institut d’Études Politiques de Paris (Sciences Po Paris).

-Alyssa enjoys playing piano and soccer in her free time.
+Alyssa has her Grade 10 certificate in piano from the Royal Conservatory of Music and enjoys reading and playing soccer in her free time.
 She speaks English and French and sometimes likes to think she can speak German.

 Vipal Jain recently completed her second year of law school at the University of Ottawa.
 With a keen interest in litigation, Vipal joined Conway to gain practical exposure to this area.